dereuromark/cakephp-dto/docs/Generating.md

 Best to check and fine tune your DTO schema afterwards.

-#### Tips and useful notes
+### Tips and useful notes

+#### Associative collections
-You want to look into assoc arrays and collections.
+You want to look into associative collections.
 In some cases you can - after parsing - adjust the schema field definitions to set a "key" for the associative array/object collection.

 Right now, it looks for the following (string) keys to use for it: